nginxinc/nginx-ingress-workshops/OSS/labs/lab7/readme.md

     ![Access logs](media/access-logs.png)

+    Click refresh a few times on Coffee, Tea, Beer, Wine, or Cosmo webpages.
 How do you even know *which `pod`* sent the response?
+The log does not show this important info.
 To properly troubleshoot and identify the poor performance of a pod, you need much more information.

 1. Type `Ctrl-C` to stop the log `tail` when finished.